University of Nebraska-Lincoln & Lincoln Public Schools String Project

 Dr. Karen Becker, Founding Director of the University of Nebraska/LPS String Project, is Professor of Cello in the Glenn Korff School of Music at UNL.
 Her interest in the String Project concept comes from having taught for several years in the University of Texas String Project.
 She studied cello at the University of Texas with Phyllis Young, renowned string pedagogue and former director of the Texas String Project.

 Who provides the instrument?

 Each student must provide his/her own instrument; rental is recommended.
 Student participants should contact one of the local music stores or string shops to inquire about rental fees.
-Note: if your child qualifies for free and reduced lunch through LPS, please be sure to say so on the registration form.
-Please contact Dr. Becker (see contact information below) if you have any questions regarding a possible scholarship to cover half of the registration fee and/or half of the instrument rental.
+Note: if your child qualifies for free and reduced lunch through LPS you must contact Dr. Becker in order to receive the Free/Reduced Lunch Registration Form and pay half of the registration fee and half of the instrument rental (see contact information below).

 When do classes begin?

 First Year Students (Vivaldi Ensemble): all parents and students of first year students must attend the Orientation meeting taking place on Monday, Sep.
 10 at either 4:30 or 5:30PM (whichever time your child is signed for) at Park Middle School.
 ALL classes (Vivaldi, Mozart, and Beethoven) start on Wednesday, Sep.
 12th.
 Students who enroll must be available to attend classes two days a week: the registration form allows you to indicate whether you are available Monday and Wednesday at either the 4:30-5:20 or 5:30-6:20 class times.
-NOTE: Mozart Orchestra will meet both Monday & Wedneday 4:30-5:20 and Beethoven Orchestra is Monday & Wednesday 5:30-6:20.
+NOTE: Mozart Orchestra meets both Monday & Wednesday 4:30-5:20.